everinurmind/portfolio-setup-and-mobile-first/README.md

 ### Install

--
+This project do not need Installation.

 ### Run tests

-Tests have not applied yet
+Tests have not applied yet.

 ### Deployment

-The project has not been deployed yet
+The project has not been deployed yet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>